-Aloe vera’s anti-inflammatory and other healing properties are no secret.
+Aloe vera’s many benefits are no secret.
 From Alexander the Great to Cleopatra to Christopher Columbus, some of history’s most famous figures relied on the succulent perennial plant for its therapeutic attributes.
 Once found only on the Arabian Peninsula, the aloe vera plant spread westward across northern Africa, and is now cultivated in many regions of the world for medicinal and agricultural uses.
 Over the centuries, people have used the aloe gel, found within the inner parts of the leaves, for medicinal purposes.
-This includes for such things as the treatment of burns and minor wounds, inflammatory skin disorders, and to help with chronic joint pain that we now know and associate with arthritis.
+This includes for such things as the treatment of burns and minor wounds, inflammatory skin disorders, and to help support healthy joints that could be prone to bouts of pain.

-The Science Behind Aloe Vera’s Effect on Arthritic Pain
+The Science Behind Aloe Vera’s Relationship with Inflammation

 Anti-Microbial and Immune Boosting Properties

 A major part of aloe’s ability to calm and heal is because it can help regulate the immune system, something designed to protect you against disease and foreign invaders like bacteria.
 However, when your immune system is not optimal the system meant to protect you can also do harm.
 When you have an optimal immune system your body can better fight infection and manage inflammation.

 Another experimental study on the antibacterial and antioxidant properties of aloe vera indicated that aloe vera extracts have a significant effect on anti-oxidant and biochemical parameters.
 The study reported significant antibacterial/antioxidant properties from various aloe vera leaf extracts.